A traditional preparation that does not surprise, but makes you want more.

 - For a mocha cup, 1 heaped tsp of very finely ground coffee powder* is mixed with cold water (and sugar).

-- Everything is heated together in a small saucepan made of copper (mbrikia / briki) on hot sand (hovoli).
+- Everything is heated together in a small coffee pot made of copper* (mbrikia / briki) on hot sand (hovoli).

 - With increasing heat, a crema forms on the coffee (kaimaki).